ethannicholas/Frost/docs/classes.md

         }
     }

-All classes ultimately inherit from [panda.core.Object].
+All classes ultimately inherit from [frost.core.Object].
 If you do not specify a superclass, the superclass defaults to `Object`.

 A class may inherit from multiple types, but only one of these types may be a `class`.
 The other